potatofish/rpg_ideas/D&D/attacking.md

 }
 ```

+For men versus men, the tier of an attacker is determined by thier level and the rate at which thier class advances tiers.
 * Fighting-Men advance in tiers grouped by level/3
 * Magic-Users advance in tiers grouped by level/5
 * Clerics advance in tiers by level/4
 * Normal men equal 1st level fighters.

 ```javascript
 System.classes =